A Pair Of Atoms Joined By A Polar Covalent Bond

 • Q: Is a polar covalent bond always stronger than a nonpolar covalent bond?

 • A: Not necessarily.
 Bond strength depends on several factors, including the atoms involved and the bond length.
-However, polar bonds often exhibit stronger intermolecular forces due to their dipole moments.
+Even so, polar bonds often exhibit stronger intermolecular forces due to their dipole moments.

 • Q: Can a molecule with polar bonds be nonpolar overall?